anas4488/django_ecommerce_app/README.md

 # django_ecommerce_app

-> This is a django application for a Ecommerce website.
+> This is a django application for a Ecommerce w ebsite.